 These circumstances are non-exhaustive and other factors can also be considered in deciding about the bad faith element.

-It is well established that bad faith under the UDRP is broadly understood to occur where a respondent takes unfair advantage of or otherwise abuses a complainant's mark (see par.
-3.1 of the WIPO Overview 3.0).
+It is well established that bad faith under the UDRP is broadly understood to occur where a respondent takes an unfair advantage of or otherwise abuses a complainant's mark (see sec.
+3.1 of WIPO Overview 3.0).

-Targeting is important in establishing bad faith under the UDRP.
+Targeting with an intent to take unfair advantage is important in establishing bad faith under the UDRP.

 The Panel finds that the Complainant provided sufficient evidence that the disputed domain name was registered and is being used in bad faith based on the following: